 The purpose of homework is to enrich and to extend concepts being taught in the classroom, to build on the current day's work, and prepare for the following day.
 Homework will generally be assigned five days a week.
-Scholars who do not complete 100% of their homework will be required to complete their missing work after school the following school day.
+Scholars who do not complete 100% of their homework will be required to complete their missing work after school on the same day it is due ("Bear Zone").
 It is the responsibility of the parent to provide transportation for scholars who are required to stay after school due to missing homework.

 The most positive way parents can assist their scholar to complete homework is by checking their child's homework planner every night, providing the scholar with a consistent time and place for study, making supplies available, and helping them develop organizational and time management skills so that scholars can finish and return their homework to school in a timely fashion.
-Homework should be scholar work, but parents should proofread all homework before returning it to their child's teacher.